 Design for Animation, Narrative Structures and Film Language (20 Credits)

-You'll also engage in a programme of theoretical seminars that explore the cinematic underpinning of this practice.
+In this unit, you will engage in a programme of theoretical seminars that explore the specific cinematic underpinning of animation culture and practice.

-This phase is the technical and conceptual basis for the subsequent units of the course.
+This forms the technical and conceptual basis for the subsequent units of the course.

 Collaborative Unit (20 Credits)

 You’ll have the opportunity to engage in a specific collaboration with a related course or an external partner.
 Alternatively, you might undertake a work placement.